49 Days With You

 Font: Amanojaku and EB Garamond

-scriptures.
-EB Garamond is the closest I could find to
+EB Garamond is the closest match I found to

 Playtests + Iterations